Next Week! | Les Rencontres d’Arles

 7 July–5 October 2025

-Karen Knorr and Anna Fox will be debuting their collaborative project, U.S.1 After Berenice Abbott, at Les Rencontres d’Arles this July.
+Karen Knorr and Anna Fox will be debuting their collaborative project, U.S. Route 1 (After Berenice Abbott), at Les Rencontres d’Arles this July.

 In 1954, photographer Berenice Abbott journeyed along the length of U.S. Route 1, capturing the road, its towns, and inhabitants.
 From Florida motels to Maine potato farmers, Abbott memorialized communities up and down the East Coast.
 During this trip, Abbott shot more than four hundred 8×10-inch photographs, and over two thousand smaller images using her Rolleiflex camera, representing her largest portfolio of photographs devoted to a single subject.
 In 2014 after the publication of David Campany’s book, The Open Road: Photography & the American Road Trip, Anna Fox and Karen Knorr decided that they would make collaborative road trip together based on Berenice Abbott’s Route One.